 The 2014 Acura MDX illustrates the benefits of smart and selective evolution.
 The previous generation was a success, popular with buyers who enjoyed this midsize luxury crossover SUV's sporty performance and luxurious nature.
 Still, there's always room for improvement, and canny upgrades have produced an even more refined adaptation, poised to achieve even broader appeal.

 Last year's MDX shared its platform with the Honda Pilot and previous-generation Odyssey.
 For 2014, the crossover gets a new platform that offers a slight increase in interior room.
 Within the MDX's cabin are useful new features, such as a second row that slides forward with the touch of a button to facilitate third-row access.
 A 7-inch touchscreen largely replaces the endless array of buttons that dominated the center stack of previous models, and this upgrade gives the dash a cleaner, more modern look.

 There's a new 3.5-liter V6 under the hood, and though it offers 10 less horsepower than the 3.7-liter it replaces, it boasts more low-end torque thanks to direct fuel injection technology.
-Acura says the 2014 MDX gets from zero to 60 mph half a second quicker than last year's model, due largely to a 275-pound curb weight reduction.
+There's also less weight to push around -- the new MDX is about 275 pounds lighter this year -- and the combination of the two helps the 2014 MDX accelerate from zero to 60 mph half a second quicker than last year's model.
 The new engine brings fuel economy gains, too, and AWD models in particular offer a 17 percent improvement in combined mpg.
 And for the first time ever, Acura's midsize crossover is also available with two-wheel drive, which gives buyers in mild climates a less expensive (and more fuel-efficient) entry point into MDX ownership.

 The 2014 Acura MDX is a midsize luxury SUV that seats seven.
 It is offered in one well-appointed trim level with progressive add-on packages.